mohammedkhalilia/mohammedkhalilia.github.io/content/authors/admin/_index.md

 of natural language processing (NLP), speech synthesis and some computer vision.
 In 2018, he helped launch [Comprehend Medical](https://aws.amazon.com/comprehend/medical/), an Amazon web service for medical NLP.

-Currently, he is an Senior Applied Scientist at Qualtrics working on conversational machine learning and active learning.
+Currently, he is a Senior Applied Scientist at Qualtrics working on conversational machine learning and active learning.
 He is also an adjunct professor at Birzeit University teaching NLP related courses for doctoral students.